Spurious-Aware Prototype Refinement for Reliable Out-of-Distribution Detection: Experiments

 Next, we investigate the impact of backbone fine-tuning and correlation rate on OOD detection performance, using the Waterbirds dataset with ResNet-50 (Figure~\ref{fig:wb_finetune_50}) and ResNet-18 (Figure~\ref{fig:wb_finetune_18}) backbones.
-A significant observation is that fine-tuning the backbone on this dataset generally degrades OOD detection performance, a finding that contrasts with some common assumptions.
+Fine-tuning the backbone on this dataset generally degrades OOD detection performance, a finding that contrasts with some common assumptions.
 This negative effect appears to be more pronounced for feature-based methods.
 As expected, increasing the spurious correlation rate of ID data from 50\% to 90\% leads to a general decline in performance across methods; however, this degradation is more noticeable for output-based techniques.
 Furthermore, the results suggest that employing a lighter, less expressive backbone (ResNet-18 compared to ResNet-50) does not lead to a substantial performance drop in OOD detection.
-Importantly, across these variations, SPROD demonstrates consistent robustness, particularly maintaining its performance advantage as the spurious correlation rate increases.
+Across these variations, SPROD demonstrates consistent robustness and maintains its performance as the spurious correlation rate increases.

-To further investigate the impact of the scoring mechanism, as discussed in Section~\ref{sec:motivation}, we conduct an ablation study using SPROD as the base method.
+To investigate the impact of the scoring mechanism, as discussed in Section~\ref{sec:motivation}, we conduct an ablation study using SPROD as the base method.
 This controlled experiment compares the effectiveness of deriving OOD scores in a discriminative manner $p(y|z)$ versus a generative manner $p(z|y)$.
 Both baselines utilize the same samples, feature embeddings, and refined prototypes from SPROD.
 For the discriminative score, we apply a softmax function to the negative distances between a sample's embedding $z$ and the class prototypes.
-The default SPROD approach, which uses the negative of the minimum distance to class prototypes, serves as the generative baseline, aligning with a log-likelihood under an exponential family distribution assumption.
+The default SPROD approach, which uses the negative of the minimum distance to class prototypes, serves as the generative baseline (aligning with a log-likelihood under an exponential family distribution assumption).